The Early Years

 The key to teletext is that the receiver contains a memory, to store data transmitted over a period of several frames, and a character generator to present the data on the screen.
 That means that data for a whole row of text (40 characters) can be transmitted in one tv line, and data for a whole page spread over several frames.
 At first only two lines per field (four lines per frame) were allowed, and a 24-row page took about a quarter of a second to send.
 Nowadays twelve lines per field is the norm, and many more pages are transmitted.

-n 1975/76 Wireless World published a design for a teletext decoder that could be built by a home constructor with little or no test equipment.
+N 1975/76 Wireless World published a design for a teletext decoder that could be built by a home constructor with little or no test equipment.
 The design used about a hundred TTL (transistor-transistor logic) ICs on three printed circuit boards, and a kit was made available.
 The intention was to tap off a video signal from a colour tv, and feed the decoded RGB text signal back to the set.
 Interfacing was quite tricky, especially as sets of that period did not have the smooth video response they do today.
 Later, other magazines published designs that took an aerial signal and modulated the teletext to be fed into the aerial socket of a tv set, like a vcr does.
-The displayed text quality was not as good as with an integral decoder.
+The displayed text quality was not as good as with an integral decoder, and certain features were not available is some designs, for example coloured text and text displayed in a box within the picture, for newsflashes and subtitles.

 I built the WW decoder in 1976 and fitted it into a 1973 Pye 697 hybrid chassis.
 In those days of valves, it was not usual to apply RGB to the cathodes of the display tube.
 Instead a powerful video output valve fed luminance (Y) to the cathode, and smaller valves fed the colour difference signals (R-Y, G-Y, B-Y) to the grids.
 Because the colour difference signals were lower bandwidth than the luminance this saved on wideband power output stages.
 It also saved "matrixing" the colour signals to produce RGB - a process that's all done on a chip these days.

-aving constructed the Wireless World Teletext Decoder, and incorporated it into the Pye colour set, I took some off-screen photographs.
+AVING CONSTRUCTED the Wireless World Teletext Decoder, and incorporated it into the Pye colour set, I took some off-screen photographs.
 A couple of years later when I moved the decoder to the Forgestone set I took some more.
-The quality is not brilliant, but the shots give an idea of what was being broadcast in 1976-78, so here they are, together with some memories that they have jogged.
+The quality is not brilliant, but the shots give an idea of what was being broadcast in 1976-78, so I present them, together with some memories that they have jogged.
 There's also a page of photographs of some Dutch teletext received here in Sheffield in November 1979.

 I jotted down five such programmes in my "How to learn BBC BASIC" notebook, and they have survived both my BBC Micro and its associated discs and tapes.
 I have typed them into my Archimedes A440/1, and they work, so I present them here for your perusal, together with screen shots.